-Figure 1 - Sandfire's Greater Doolgunna Project, showing the Springfield Project and the location of recent drilling
+Figure 1 - Sandfire's Greater Doolgunna Project, showing the Springfield Project and recent drilling

-Figure 2 - Location of recent drilling relative to the DeGrussa Copper Mine, including recent and current diamond drilling and the new intersection in TLRC0004
+Figure 2 - Location of recent diamond and RC drilling relative to the DeGrussa Copper Mine

 Competent Person's Statement - Exploration Results

 The information in this report that relates to Exploration Results is based on information compiled by Mr. Shannan Bamforth who is a Member of The Australasian Institute of Mining and Metallurgy.
 Mr. Bamforth is a permanent employee of Sandfire Resources and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 Mr Bamforth consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.